Future proof your next purchase with our comprehensive Buying Guide covering the car buying journey essentials.

 If you’re looking for great reliability and practicality in a car, then 7-seater cars are among the very best.
 It’s unsurprising then that the cars capable of holding 7 people are typically MPVs and large SUVs.
 These are vehicles renowned for their family friendliness because of their space, safety and comfort.

-Recommended reads: Here are some of the very best 7-seater SUVs and MPVs currently on the market in 2019.
+Recommended reads: Here are some of the very best 7-seater SUVs and MPVs currently on the market.